jun-xiao-mainlinestem/2026base/doc/RGB_TEMPLATE_API.md

 This function drives the robot a specific distance in inches.

 *   `driveDistance(float distance)`: Drives a specific distance with default parameters.
-*   `driveDistance(float distance, float driveMaxVoltage)`: Drives a specific distance with a specified maximum voltage.
+*   `driveDistance(float distance, float driveMaxVoltage)`: Drives a specific distance with a specified maximum voltage. **Maximum voltage is 12V.**
-*   `driveDistance(float distance, float driveMaxVoltage, float heading, float headingMaxVoltage)`: Drives a specific distance while maintaining a specific heading.
+*   `driveDistance(float distance, float driveMaxVoltage, float heading, float headingMaxVoltage)`: Drives a specific distance while maintaining a specific heading. **Maximum voltage is 12V.**
-*   `driveDistance(float distance, float driveMaxVoltage, float heading, float headingMaxVoltage, bool chaining, ...)`: Drives a specific distance with more control over the movement.
+*   `driveDistance(float distance, float driveMaxVoltage, float heading, float headingMaxVoltage, bool chaining, ...)`: Drives a specific distance with more control over the movement. **Maximum voltage is 12V.**

 **Examples from `src/autons.cpp`:**